ERA Realty Network issued letter of censure after multiple complaints against property agent

 SINGAPORE: ERA Realty Network (ERA) has been issued a letter of censure by the Council for Estate Agencies (CEA) for failing to manage and supervise a property agent after multiple complaints against him.

-Abel Ang Pei Xiong was previously fined and suspended from October 2023 to March 2024 for publishing property advertisements containing inaccurate and misleading information, according to CEA.
+Abel Ang Pei Xiong had been fined and suspended for five months - from October 2023 to March 2024 - for publishing property advertisements containing inaccurate and misleading information, according to CEA.

-This came after the council received multiple complaints against Ang for "advertisement-related breaches".
+After the suspension ended, CEA continued to receive complaints about him over advertisements with inaccurate property pricing.

-In an article posted on its website on Thursday (Jan 8) detailing why the letter of censure was issued, the council said that ERA had committed three breaches in relation to Ang under the Code of Practice for Estate Agents.
+Detailing why the letter of censure was issued, the council said in an article on its website on Thursday (Jan 8) that ERA had committed three breaches under the Code of Practice for Estate Agents.

-According to the council, ERA had failed to manage and supervise its real estate salesperson to "ensure that he did not post advertisements that contained misleading or inaccurate information".
+According to the council, ERA had failed to manage and supervise its real estate agent to "ensure that he did not post advertisements that contained misleading or inaccurate information".

-It also failed to have in place "proper systems and processes" to manage and supervise its suspended real estate salesperson.
+It did not have "proper systems and processes" to manage and supervise its suspended real estate agent.

 ERA also failed to recover the estate agent card from the suspended personnel, said the council.